-How To Bending Stainless Steel Pipe and Tubing
+Basics of Bending Stainless Steel Tubing

 Terms of stainless steel pipe and tube

 - Generally, the tube is measured by the outside diameter while the stainless steel pipe is measured by the inside diameter, so the pipe may appear thicker than stainless steel tubing of the same measurement.
-For example, a piece of one-inch stainless steel pipe will seem to have a greater diameter than a piece of one-itch stainless steel tubing.
+For example, a piece of one-inch stainless steel pipe will seem to have a greater diameter than a piece of one-inch stainless steel tubing.

 - When bending stainless steel tubes or pipes, use the tool designed for the right item and the right size.
 Do not use a tube bender on stainless steel pipe or vice versa.

 - The center line radius, or CLR, is the radius down the center of the stainless steel tube and is the standard way to measure a bend.
 The smaller the CLR, the sharper the bend; the larger the CLR, the more gradual the bend.

 - The bend radius measures the inside curvature and indicates the minimum radius one can bend a stainless steel pipe or tube without kinking or otherwise damaging it.
 The greater the flexibility of the material, the smaller the bend radius.

 - The die of a pipe bender is the curved form around which the stainless steel pipe bends.

 - Springback is the tendency of a stainless steel pipe to revert to its original shape after bending.
 You may need to bend slightly further than your target to compensate for spring back, based on the kind of material and the thickness of the stainless steel tubing wall.